offen/analyticstxt/draft-offen-analyticstxt.md

 ### Compliance

-This OPTIONAL field indicates conformance with certain regulations and legislations.
+This OPTIONAL field indicates conformance with certain regulations and legislation.

 Example values are: